shwedberlin/AngularWebApi/README.md

 Splitted webpack configuration to vendor (with polyfills) and app code using DllPlugin.
 Added watch mode to app bundle.
 Changed mapping tool to 'eval-cheap-module-source-map'.
 SpeedUp: from 22sec to 12sec + 7sec w/o need to manually build app bundle.
 (Former config is still there, but references in index.html were changed - polyfills are now part of vendor).
 Use npm run build:vendor, then npm run build:app.

-Connection to WCF tested outside this repo - it works.

 # Last fixes

 - Some 3rd part components added: